-Claims incurred net of reinsurance represent the estimated cost of claims which occurred during the year together with changes in estimate for prior years.
-The year-on-year increase is due to the recovery of healthcare access and utilisation during 2022, compared with the more significant impact COVID-19 had on 2020 & 2021 claims experience.
+Claims incurred net of reinsurance represents the estimated cost of claims which occurred during the year together with changes in estimate for prior years.
+The year-on-year increase is due to the significant increase in demand for healthcare services following years of COVID disruption.
+The increase in demand as well as the persistent increases in costs associated with healthcare delivery resulted in a significant increase in claims costs in 2023.